The Author: Dr Regeena Kingsley

 This blog is intended to provide the most important and interesting information and analysis contained within this doctoral thesis, relating to this dire and under-researched issue of national caveat constraints within multinational security operations.

-Dr Kingsley also worked as an Assistant Lecturer in Defence & Strategic Studies at the Centre for Defence & Security Studies (CDSS) during 2008-2009 at Massey University, and simultaneously as a Lecturer, Essay Marker and Panel Examiner in International Relations and Command Studies at the New Zealand Defence Force’s Command & Staff College (CSC) for the training and academic education of New Zealand and international officers of various ranks and ages, of all three Army, Navy and Air Force military branches in addition to domestic security intelligence and customs agents, at Trentham Military Camp in Wellington.
+Dr Kingsley also worked as an Assistant Lecturer in Defence & Strategic Studies at the Centre for Defence & Security Studies (CDSS) at Massey University during 2008-2009, and simultaneously as a Lecturer, Essay Marker and Panel Examiner in International Relations and Command Studies at the New Zealand Defence Force’s Command & Staff College (CSC).
+The latter was established for the training and academic education of New Zealand and international officers of various ranks and ages, drawn from all three NZDF Army, Navy and Air Force military branches, in addition to domestic security intelligence and customs agents, and is located at Trentham Military Camp in Wellington.

 She is a realist, independent, free-thinking Doctor in Defence & Strategic Studies, with a strong background in International Relations, who has no official or unofficial affiliations with any national government in the world, including her own in her native country of New Zealand.
 She does not receive or accept financial help, assistance, scholarship support or donations from any government, university, organisation, business, institute, church, charity or entity in existence, and is not influenced in any way by external forces outside her very own personal beliefs, values, thoughts, research, analysis, deductions, conclusions and ideas.